 Domestic partnership agreements should list or include an attached schedule of each party’s separate property.
 If the parties agree, the agreement should protect ownership of property and interests in trusts as separate property.
 Such agreements typically say how income from separate property will be treated while the couple remains together – will the income also be separate property…or joint?

 Agreements between domestic partners define separate property.
 But that doesn’t mean, if either party chooses to share separate assets, trusts, or work during the relationship, the other party can’t benefit.
 The party may choose how to save or spend such funds.
 The agreement may allow each party to be generous.
 Either party may make gifts to the other, to each party’s children, or to others.

 Jointly Acquired Property

-If a party purchases property and titles it in joint names with the partner, Florida law will ordinarily presume the party intends to give the other half the value of the property.
+Sometimes a party purchases property and titles it in joint names with a partner.
+When that happens, Florida law ordinarily presumes the party intends to give the other half the value of the property.
 If either party gives the other funds or property, the agreement typically would provide such gifts would become the recipient’s separate property.

-Domestic partnership agreements typically allow each party freedom to do later estate planning, including wills and trusts, and provide (or not provide) for the partner, children, or anyone else upon death.
-Occasionally, to assure and provide security for a partner with less means, the partner with greater means may commit to make irrevocable estate planning designations or bequests for the benefit of the other.
+Each domestic partner retains freedom to do estate planning.
+Each person may choose to have a will and trusts.
+The person may provide upon death for the partner, children, or anyone else.
+Occasionally, to reassure and provide security for a partner with less means, one partner may commit to making irrevocable estate planning designations or bequests for the other partner.